wesc/spool-tool/README.md

 ## Filename Formatting

-Hadoop and Hive based systems expect a directory structured around partitions, which look like specially formatted paths.
+While `cool_spool` is agnostic to what downstream data processing looks like, Hadoop and Hive based systems expect a directory structured around partitions with specially formatted paths.
 For instance, a typical directory structure might look like:

 ```
 year=2020/month=04/day=30/data-file-1.json